 1.1.
-This privacy notice (the “Privacy Notice”) applies to all personal information processing activities carried out by The Single Financial Guidance Body (SFGB).
-The Single Financial Guidance Body was set up as an independent body with responsibility for improving people’s money management in May 2018.
+This privacy notice (the “Privacy Notice”) applies to all personal information processing activities carried out by the Money and Pensions Service.
+The Money and Pensions Service was set up as an independent body with responsibility for improving people’s money management in May 2018.

 1.3.
 The new body will deliver free and impartial financial guidance and a more streamlined service to members of the public providing easier access to the information and guidance.
-The SFGB became a legal entity on 1 October 2018 and will take on its delivery functions from January 2019.
+The Money and Pensions Service became a legal entity on 1 October 2018 and will take on its delivery functions from January 2019.

 1.4.
-The objectives of the single financial guidance body are—
+The objectives of the Money and Pensions Service are—

 1.5.
-The single financial guidance body must have regard to its objectives when it exercises its functions.
+The Money and Pensions Service must have regard to its objectives when it exercises its functions.

 1.6.
 In this section “information, guidance and advice” means—

 1.7.
 In order to carry out this function, we collect, process and store personal and sensitive data on an ongoing basis.
 Our lawful basis for processing personal data is, to carry out our public task set out above.
 Exceptions to this will be on the lawful basis of consent from our customers.
 We have a responsibility to protect this information and ensure its confidentiality, integrity and availability.